 I have small hands, being a small person!
 I’m glad they are not bigger as it is very easy to press buttons by mistake.
 If you have “great plates of meat” instead of hands, maybe you will find the XE1 a bit fiddly!
 The “Q” button is especially easy to press by mistake – however if you do, a touch on the shutter button turns the quick menu off.
 Having said that, the quick menu is great for accessing functions such as the self timer without having to use the main menu.
 Settings are achieved with the little wheel on the back-plate to the right of the view mode button.

-The recent images have been taken after my return to Normandy then to Cornwall and Normandy again.
+The more recent images have been taken after my return to Normandy then to Cornwall and Normandy again – I can hardly believe it is March 2014 – time seems to have flown by.

-My new page “Heritage Days” was shot exclusively with the XE1
+My page – “Heritage Days” – was shot exclusively with the XE1 in September 2013.

 The XE1 has even proved useful in the makeshift “studio” in the cellar of a friend’s house in Normandy.
 The long end of the 18-55mm zoom is fine for medium macro shots – the 60mm macro lens will be better!

 On the X100 page of this blog, I said that would keep the little dear!
 OK I was wrong.
-Now I am saying the same about the XE1 – especially if I get rich enough to buy the 60mm macro and the 14mm wide angle!
+Now I am saying the same about the XE1 – especially if I get rich enough to buy the 60mm macro and the 14mm wide angle – and now the ultra wide zoom and the fast 53mm are an even better prospect.
+Help – I need some money!

-Both “One Cambridge Winter” pages were photographed exclusively with the FUJI XE1 – as was the “Cornish Mining thoughts and pictures” page.
-In fact the XE1 is out of the case as often, if not more often than the Canon 5d2.
+Both “One Cambridge Winter” pages were photographed exclusively with the FUJI XE1 – as was the “Cornish Mining thoughts and pictures” page from May 2013.
+In fact the XE1 is out of the case as often as the Canon 5d2.

-There has been a substantial firmware update recently (version 2 for the body & 3 for the 18-55mm) which has improved the AF, and restored the level indicator (which had disapeared mysteriously).
+There have been substantial firmware updates recently (version 2.2 for the body & 3.11 for the 18-55mm) which has improved the AF, and restored the level indicator (which had disappeared mysteriously after a previous update).
+My thanks and congratulations to Fuji for its continued support and upgrades to the XE1.

 The new page - http://chriswormald.wordpress.com/cornish-mining-some-thoughts-and-pictures/ was shot with the XE1.